Chulu East Peak climbing

 Trip at a Glance

 Chulu East Peak climbing is a popular mountaineering expedition in the Annapurna region of Nepal.
-Chulu East is a mountain peak with an elevation of 6,584 meters (21,601 feet) and is often considered an easier peak to climb compared to other mountains in the region.
+Chulu East is a mountain peak with an elevation of 6,584 meters (21,601 feet) and is considered technically challenging requiring previous alpine experience and familiarity with basic mountaineering skills.
 The Expedition offers a thrilling adventure in the heart of the Himalayas.

 Chulu East Peak climbing Highlights: